Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Only a Proxy Extension, Not a VPN

-NordVPN’s Chrome extension is actually a proxy, and not a full VPN.
-This means it changes your IP address to a different location, but you can’t specify protocols or protect your whole device.
+NordVPN’s Chrome extension is actually a proxy, not a full VPN.
+It changes your IP address to a different location, but you can’t select connection protocols or protect all internet traffic on your device.

-Some other proxy extensions come with subpar encryption, no encryption at all, and might leak or log your personal information.
+Some other proxy extensions come with subpar encryption, no encryption at all, and can even leak or log your browsing data.

 If you simply want a Chrome extension to unblock social media and stream video, NordVPN’s extension is safe enough for these purposes.